What is a Bunion?

 “These shoes are a game-changer!
 I don't have bunions but I do have flat feet and fallen arches.
 For the first time I can wear my dressy shoes for hours on end without the pain or discomfort that usually comes with heels!" – Sally

 Read our Blog on finding the Best Shoes for Diabetes here.
-You can also view our Collection of Shoes for Flat Feet here.
+You can also view our Collection of Shoes for Diabetes here.

 “Love my new Sole Bliss shoes!
 I suffer with diabetic neuropathy and have to be very careful with my choice of footwear.
 I honestly thought my days of wearing ‘normal’ footwear were over but these shoes are a revelation!
 So stylish and comfortable for my poor feet!" – Dawn